Involving Community at Every Step of the Process

 For more details, check out: Develop a Funding Strategy

-Stage 4: Engage Stakeholders in Product Implementation
+Stage 4: Engage Your Community in Product Implementation

-Successfully implementing digital products to support student mental health and well-being takes careful planning and involves stakeholders at each stage: pre-implementation, initial roll-out or pilot phase, full implementation, and ongoing quality improvement.
+Successfully implementing digital products to support student mental health and well-being takes careful planning and involves community involvement at each stage: pre-implementation, initial roll-out or pilot phase, full implementation, and ongoing quality improvement.
 Your goal is to develop and fine-tune an effective implementation plan that optimizes program outcomes and the products’ impact on student mental health.

-The stakeholder engagement process is an opportunity to create buy-in.
+The community engagement process is an opportunity to create buy-in.
 It allows school personnel tasked with implementing and students and caregivers who will use the product to understand the issues the digital product will address, how it works, and why the digital product will be helpful.

-Collect stakeholder feedback to optimize initial implementation
+Collect community feedback to optimize initial implementation

 Your initial implementation plan should start with pilots to allow for troubleshooting and optimization.
 Throughout this iterative process, implementation teams provide feedback to the planning team about what is and is not working so they can work together to improve quality.
 Ensuring implementation is effective before you analyze the impact of the digital mental health product will provide accurate program evaluation data and a better snapshot of its impact.

-Continue stakeholder engagement for ongoing quality improvement
+Continue community engagement for ongoing quality improvement

-Key Stakeholders involved at this stage
+Key groups involved at this stage

 Teachers, students, technologists, school counselors and administrators.